simoncblyth/opticks/notes/issues/update_juno_opticks_integration_for_new_workflow.rst

     ] SEvt::descFull

-Need to debug genstep clearing
+Need to debug genstep clearing.
+Actually first issue is lack of NPFold::clear.

 ::